This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 A few months later, on June 3rd, the engraving was completed, and Savage wrote in a letter to Washington,

-Agreeable to Col. Biddle’s order I delivered four of the best impressions of your Family Print.
+Agreeable to Col. Biddle's order I delivered four of the best impressions of your Family Print.
 They are choose [sic] out of the first that was printed. … The likenesses of the young people are not much like what they are at present.
 The Copper-plate was begun and half finished from the likenesses which I painted in New York in the year 1789.
 I could not make the alterations in the copper to make it like the painting which I finished in Philadelphia in the year 1796.
 The portraits of yourself and Mrs. Washington are generally thought to be likenesses.
 As soon as I got one of the prints ready to be seen I advertised in two of the papers that a subscription would be open for about twenty days.
-Within that time, there was 331 subscribers to the print and about 100 had subscribed previously, all of them the most respectable people in the city.
+Within that time, there were 331 subscribers to the print, and about 100 had subscribed previously, all of them the most respectable people in the city.
 There is every probability at present of its producing me at least $10,000 in one twelve month.
 As soon as I have one printed in colours I shall take the liberty to send it to Mrs. Washington for her acceptance.
 I think she will like it better than a plain print.
 Mrs. Savage joins me in respectful compliments to Mrs. Washington.

-Although it is unclear if Savage gained the monetary success he hoped this print would bring, it's dissemination, as well as Savage's tour of the painting, elevated him as an artist in the public eye.
+Although it is unclear if Savage gained the monetary success he hoped this print would bring, its dissemination, as well as Savage's tour of the painting, elevated him as an artist in the public eye.

 Publication History and Census

 This view was prepared and engraved by the artist Edward Savage.
-The painting on which this is based was completed in 1796 and now hangs in the National Gallery of Art (1940.1.2) This engraved image was printed in partnership with the London publisher Robert Wilkinson in 1798.
+The painting on which this is based was completed in 1796 and now hangs in the National Gallery of Art (1940.1.2).
+This engraved image was printed in partnership with the London publisher Robert Wilkinson in 1798.
 There appears to be only a single edition.

 Examples are scarce on the market but can be found in several venerable American institutions, most of which likely owned examples from the original subscription.
-Savage's correspondence with Washington suggest that at least 500 of the prints were issued to satisfy subscriber interest.
+Savage's correspondence with Washington suggests that at least 500 prints were issued to satisfy subscriber interest.
 Reduced examples of this important print were issued by various publishers well into the mid-19th century, but the present example is the large format first issue.

 CartographerS